New Perspective on Paul: Development

-In 1963 Krister Stendahl, a Swedish New Testament scholar and Christian theologian, who served as professor emeritus at Harvard Divinity School and is considered by modern biblical scholarship to have been as influential as E. P. Sanders in the development of the "New Perspective on Paul", published a paper arguing that the typical Lutheran view of Paul's theology did not align with statements in Paul's writings, and in fact was based on mistaken assumptions about Paul's beliefs rather than careful interpretation of his writings.
+In 1963, Krister Stendahl, a Swedish New Testament scholar, Christian theologian, and professor emeritus at Harvard Divinity School considered by modern biblical scholarship to have been as influential as E. P. Sanders in the development of the "New Perspective on Paul", published a paper arguing that the typical Lutheran view of Paul's theology did not align with statements in Paul's writings.
+He argued that its view was based on incorrect assumptions about Paul's beliefs, not careful interpretation of his writings.
 Stendahl warned against imposing modern Western ideas on the Bible, and especially on the works of Paul.
-In 1977 E. P. Sanders, an American New Testament scholar and Christian theologian, published the essay Paul and Palestinian Judaism.
+In 1977, E. P. Sanders, an American New Testament scholar and Christian theologian, published the essay Paul and Palestinian Judaism.

 Sanders continued to publish books and articles in this field, and was soon joined by James D. G. Dunn, a British New Testament scholar and Wesleyan theologian who served as President of the Studiorum Novi Testamenti Societas in 2002.
 Dunn reports that N. T. Wright, a British New Testament scholar and Anglican theologian who served as bishop of Durham from 2003 to 2010, was the first to use the term "New Perspective on Paul" in his 1978 Tyndale lecture.
-The term became more widely known after being used by Dunn as the title of his 1982 Manson Memorial lecture, where he summarized and affirmed the movement.
-The work of these writers inspired a large number of scholars to study, discuss, and debate the relevant issues.
-Many books and articles dealing with the issues raised have since been published.
-N.T.
-Wright has written a large number of works aimed at popularising the "new perspective" outside of academia.
+The term became more widely known after being used by Dunn as the title of his 1982 Manson Memorial lecture, in which he summarized and affirmed the movement.
+The work of these writers inspired a significant volume of study, as well as a new generation of scholars.
+N. T. Wright has written a large number of works aimed at popularising the "new perspective" outside of academia.

 The "New Perspective" movement is closely connected with a surge of recent scholarly interest in studying the Bible in its historical and geopolitical context and in comparison with other ancient texts through the use of social-scientific methods.
 Scholars affiliated with The Context Group (Note: Esler, Philip F. Conflict and Identity in Romans: The Social Setting of Paul's Letter.
 Minneapolis: Fortress Press, 2003.)
 (Note: Malina, Bruce J. & Neyrey, Jerome H., Portraits of Paul: An Archaeology of Ancient Personality, Louisville: John Knox Press, 1996.)
 (Note: Neyrey, Jerome H., Paul, in Other Words: A Cultural Reading of His Letters.
 Louisville: John Knox Press, 1990.) have called for various reinterpretations of biblical texts based on studies of the ancient world.

 Main ideas

-It is often noted that the singular title "New Perspective" gives an unjustified impression of unity.
-In 2003 N. T. Wright, distancing himself from both Sanders and Dunn, commented that "there are probably almost as many 'new' perspective positions as there are writers espousing it—and I disagree with most of them".
+It is often noted that the singular title "New Perspective" gives the impression of unity that is unjustified.
+In 2003, N. T. Wright, distancing himself from both Sanders and Dunn, commented that "there are probably almost as many 'new' perspective positions as there are writers espousing it—and I disagree with most of them".